playframework/play-generated-docs/manual/sandbox/Scalaextend.md

 A ```Global``` object extending ```GlobalSettings``` in the global name space is the key wiring point.
 GlobalSettings has a method ``` def onRouteRequest(request: RequestHeader): Option[Handler] ``` that's handling play's routing.

-One could easily provide an alternative implementation and start using play as an REST library!
+One could easily provide an alternative implementation and start using play as a REST library!

 See [this](https://github.com/typesafehub/play2-mini/blob/master/src/main/scala/com/typesafe/play/mini/Setup.scala) for an example.